March 17, 2007

 We finally found some snow near Uncle Tom’s

-We had the opportunity to clear some fallen trees along the way.
+We had the opportunity to clear some fallen trees along the way and reopen the

 Scott A has been four wheeling for years, but

-Glenn R was also out with a virgin; he had his new 2007 Wrangler Rubicon.
+Glenn R came out with his new 2007 Wrangler Rubicon

 Glenn assisted Jacque by providing coaching as she learned how